Hogsback frog

 The Hogsback frog (Anhydrophryne rattrayi), or Rattray's forest frog, is a species of frog in the family Pyxicephalidae.
 It is one of three species within the genus Anhydrophryne.
 It is endemic to the Eastern Cape province of South Africa.

 Discovery

-This frog was initially discovered and described in 1919 by Dr. Rattray in the Hogsback Mountain region of the Eastern Cape, South Africa.
+This frog was initially discovered by Dr. George Rattray in the Hogsback Mountain region of the Eastern Cape, South Africa, and was described as a new species by John Hewitt in 1919.

-Range
+Distribution and habitat

 The frog is found in the Amotola (where the type locality, Hogsback is located), Katberg and Keiskammahoek mountains.
 Its habitat is the floor of forests near the forest edge at an altitude greater than 1100 m.
 It is particularly associated with the forest–grassland ecotone.